 Of course the dwarves would be drinking the booze.
 In fact, I think the beer and whiskey were featured menu items in addition to the fried seafood.

 True, Guilhelm and his white bearded friend are what you expected: two dwarves who love getting drunk and can get happy and angry very easily.
-Isekai Shokudou‘s fantasy world has generally been a bit by the numbers.
-Even the Melon Soda Float segment presents a culture that’s taking a page off of Arabian Nights (no pun intended).
-Perhaps I’ve never really objected to the show’s setting because it’s a least well realized and detailed.
+Restaurant to Another World‘s fantasy world has admittedly been a bit by the numbers.
+Even the Melon Soda Float segment presents a culture that’s taking a page off of Arabian Nights.
+Perhaps I’ve never really objected to the show’s setting because it’s a least well realized.
 In the end, what really sells the setting is seeing it come face to face with the culinary culture of our world.
 And I won’t lie, as cliche as Guilhelm and his friend are as characters, it was pretty funny seeing them get so excited over our booze and fried fish.
 I particularly like the shift in the friend’s attitude, starting out as an angry skeptic only to then loudly praise the food offered at Nekoya.

 Melon Soda Float